onikh/FinalISP/README.md

-# ScenesShellBasic
+# Pokemiguel

-A basic shell to serve as a starting point for using Scenes.
-It includes a MainScene, three Layers, and one Background object but is otherwise empty.
+A battle RPG with a fully functional title screen, world map, and battle system.
+Inspired by Game Boy Advance Pokemon.